mauricevancooten/compile-tools/README.md

 ### Instructions

 1. Install Node modules `npm install`
-2. Build Sprite `npm run sprite`
+2. compile Sprite `npm run sprite`

-## Browserify / JSHint Browserify / JSHint Browserify Minifyify
+## Browserify / ESLint Browserify / ESLint Browserify Minifyify

 Browserify lets you require modules in the browser and bundles all your dependencies.
-Example with JSHint lints JavaScript before bundling and the example with Minifyify compresses JavaScript after bundling and maintains a sourcemap for easier debugging in the browser.
+Example with ESLint lints JavaScript before bundling and the example with Minifyify compresses JavaScript after bundling and maintains a sourcemap for easier debugging in the browser.
 Watches all JavaScript files for changes.

 ### Instructions

 1. Install Node modules `npm install`
-2. Build JavaScript `npm run build:js`
+2. compile JavaScript `npm run compile:js`

 ## Critical